cscchat/casinocoind-ws-client/README.md

 - **`ping_error`** if a ping resulted in an (WebSocket) error
 - **`ping_timeout`** if a ping was sent, but timed out
 - **`serverinfo_timeout`** if we requested server_info (after setting up the connection) but we didn't get a response
-- **`message_invalid_json`** if we received a message from the server, but it wasn't JSON (should never happen, except if you are not conneting to a rippled WebSocket)
+- **`message_invalid_json`** if we received a message from the server, but it wasn't JSON (should never happen, except if you are not conneting to a casinocoind WebSocket)
-- **`message_invalid_response`** if we received a message from the server, but it didn't contain a message id nor was it an event (should never happen, except if you are not conneting to a rippled WebSocket)
+- **`message_invalid_response`** if we received a message from the server, but it didn't contain a message id nor was it an event (should never happen, except if you are not conneting to a casinocoind WebSocket)